invoke-ai/InvokeAI/docs/installation/INSTALL_WINDOWS.md

     cd InvokeAI
     ```

-6. Run the following two commands:
+6. Run the following commands:

-    ```batch title="step 6a"
+    !!! todo "For systems with a CUDA (Nvidia) card:"

+       ```bash
+       rmdir src      # (this is a precaution in case there is already a src directory) conda env create -f environments/environment-cuda.yml
-    conda env create
+       conda activate invokeai
+       (invokeai)>
        ```

-    ```batch title="step 6b"
+    !!! todo "For systems with an AMD card (using ROCm driver):"

+       ```bash
+       rmdir src      # (this is a precaution in case there is already a src directory) conda env create -f environments/environment-rocm.yml
        conda activate invokeai
+       (invokeai)>
        ```

     This will install all python requirements and activate the "invokeai" environment
     which sets PATH and other environment variables properly.

-    Note that the long form of the first command is `conda env create -f environment.yml`.
-If the
-    environment file isn't specified, conda will default to `environment.yml`.
-You will need
-    to provide the `-f` option if you wish to load a different environment file at any point.

 7. Load the big stable diffusion weights files and a couple of smaller machine-learning models: